-The phrase was coined by Omer Bar-Yohay, CEO of Eviation Aircraft, an Israel-based aerospace company that seeks to transform the regional travel industry through an innovative, all-electric, 11-seat aircraft.
+The phrase was coined by Omer Bar-Yohay, CEO of Eviation Aircraft, an Israel-based aerospace company that seeks to transform the regional travel industry through an innovative, all-electric, nine-seat aircraft.

 The thinking is that while Uber’s plans to combat inner-city traffic congestion with the flying taxi concept is groundbreaking, where does this leave families, entrepreneurs, executives, and others who seek an efficient, cost-effective way of traveling between cities without having to deal with traffic in a busy airport or getting on a large, full aircraft for the short journey?
 And can this be booked via a smartphone app?

 Bar-Yohay says Eviation Aircraft services will make regional trips cheaper than a train ticket and better for the environment.
 The battery-powered aircraft, dubbed the “Alice,” is currently being built and is expected to begin its service in 2021.